 - Most expensive hat on our list

-REI Co-op Vented Explorer Hat (REI choice)
+REI Co-op Vented Trailsmith Hat – Top REI Choice

 REI brand makes some good products, and this hat is no exception.
 It’s made from organically grown cotton and provides UPF 50+ sun protection.
 The 3-inch brim provides plenty of protection and you can even use the brass snaps to flip up the sides.
 There’s a stash pocket inside the crown, a chin draw cord for windy conditions, an inner sweatband to wick sweat, and mesh side vents to keep you cool.
 This hat has all the bells and whistles for an affordable price!